What to Expect at Grace

-An offering is received during the service to support the ministries of the church.
-Offerings can be placed in the plates as you enter the sanctuary.
+Offerings are collected to support the ministries of the church.
+They can be placed in the plates as you enter the sanctuary or given online here.
 As a guest, you should not feel obligated to contribute.
 If you do decide to contribute, we thank you for your generosity.

-After the worship service is over, if you would like, you are invited to join us for coffee and fellowship in the fellowship hall just outside the sanctuary.
+After the worship service is over, you are invited to join us for coffee and fellowship in the fellowship hall just outside the sanctuary.